 Medigap plans are used to supplement Original Medicare, covering some or all of the out-of-pocket costs (for coinsurance and deductibles) that people would otherwise incur if they only had Original Medicare on its own.

 The state also requires (see §16-12-6.2) all Medigap insurers to offer all plans on a guaranteed-issue basis (and without adjusting premiums based on medical underwriting) to any enrollee during the six-month window that begins when the person is enrolled in Medicare Part B. This applies regardless of age in Hawaii.
 Federal law grants a six-month guaranteed-issue open enrollment window, but only when people are enrolled in Part B and also age 65.
 So Hawaii’s law extends the same protections to people who are under 65 and eligible for Medicare as a result of a disability.
-As noted above, however, Hawaii has the nation’s lowest percentage of Medicare beneficiaries who are eligible due to a disability.
+As noted above, Medicare in Hawaii has the nation’s lowest percentage of beneficiaries who are eligible due to a disability.

-Medicare Part D in Hawaii
+Hawaii Medicare Part D